jojolin/github-code-searcher/README.md

 # github code searcher
 - **search the code on github**
-- !! this is an working way project
+- !! this is a working project.
-- the original purpose is to index the code on github for search when you're coding
+- the original purpose is to index the code on github for search when you're coding.
-- I train the code words with gensim word2vec in order to find something instesting :) , some thing I have found, not much interesting! :( .
+- I train the code words with gensim word2vec in order to find something instesting :) , below is some thing I have found, not much interesting! :( .
+- you can download the model I've train on [baiduyun]()

 ```
 (nlp) jzlin@ubuntu1604:~/projects/github-code-searcher$ python evaluate.py simi model/w2v-crawler.model_1808240908 "music"